Electron transfer: Heterogeneous electron transfer

-In heterogeneous electron transfer, an electron moves between a chemical species and a solid-state electrode.
+In heterogeneous electron transfer, an electron moves between a chemical species present in solution and the surface of a solid such as a semi-conducting material or an electrode.
 Theories addressing heterogeneous electron transfer have applications in electrochemistry and the design of solar cells.

-Vectoral electron transfer
+Vectorial electron transfer

-Especially in proteins, electron transfer often involves hopping of an electron from one redox-active center to another.
-The hopping pathway, which is viewed as a vector, guides and facilitates ET within an insulating matrix.
+Especially in proteins, electron transfer often involves hopping of an electron from one redox-active center to another one.
+The hopping pathway, which can be viewed as a vector, guides and facilitates ET within an insulating matrix.
 Typical redox centers are iron-sulfur clusters, e.g. the 4Fe-4S ferredoxins.
-These site are often separated by 7-10 Å, a distance compatible with fast outer-sphere ET.
+These sites are often separated by 7-10 Å, a distance compatible with fast outer-sphere ET.
+It has been found that the matrix of ET protein plastocyanin (devoid of the redox copper ion) is sufficient to support charge transport with its redox partner photosystem I.

 Theory

-The first generally accepted theory of ET was developed by Rudolph A. Marcus to address outer-sphere electron transfer and was based on a transition-state theory approach.
+The first generally accepted theory of ET was developed by Rudolph A. Marcus (Nobel Prize in Chemistry in 1992) to address outer-sphere electron transfer and was based on a transition-state theory approach.
 The Marcus theory of electron transfer was then extended to include inner-sphere electron transfer by Noel Hush and Marcus.
-The resultant theory called Marcus-Hush theory, has guided most discussions of electron transfer ever since.
+The resultant theory, Marcus-Hush theory, has guided most discussions of electron transfer ever since.
 Both theories are, however, semiclassical in nature, although they have been extended to fully quantum mechanical treatments by Joshua Jortner, Alexander M. Kuznetsov, and others proceeding from Fermi's golden rule and following earlier work in non-radiative transitions.
-Furthermore, theories have been put forward to take into account the effects of vibronic coupling on electron transfer; in particular, the PKS theory of electron transfer.
+Furthermore, theories have been put forward to take into account the effects of vibronic coupling on electron transfer, in particular, the PKS theory of electron transfer.
 In proteins, ET rates are governed by the bond structures: the electrons, in effect, tunnel through the bonds comprising the chain structure of the proteins.